FlorentGuyon/esiea-osint/README.md

 ### Requirements

 The main script uses Python 3 so, you must download the latest version of Python 3.
+Some modules still use Python 2 so, you must also download the latest version of Phython 2.

 * https://www.python.org/downloads/source/

-Some modules have requirements, the main script download the requirements automatically during its execution.
+Some modules have requirements, the setup script download the requirements automatically during its execution.
 Python requirements are downloaded with the paquet manager "Pip".
 Download pip with the following command:
 ```
 sudo apt install python3-pip